 - In 2017, 17,565 meal delivery bags—or 76% of bags that go out the door each week—were returned to us and reused, thereby reducing overall paper waste and promoting a culture of sustainability between clients and volunteer delivery drivers.

 - Certifiably Green Business, City of Denver, re-certified each year 2010-2018

 - Nominated for the “Public and Environmental Health Good Neighbor” Award, City of Denver, 2018

 - “Greenovator Award”, Certifiably Green Denver, 2017

 - Gold Member, Environmental Leadership Program, State of Colorado, 2015

 - Green Business of the Month, Denver Department of Environmental Health, June 2015

 - Participants in Nonprofit Energy Efficiency Program, Energy Outreach Colorado, 2015

-If you are a donor who currently receives multiple paper donation acknowledgements per year and would like to receive only one year-end acknowledgement, or to receive your acknowledgements electronically, please us at email@example.com.
+If you are a donor who currently receives multiple paper donation acknowledgments per year and would like to receive only one year-end acknowledgment, or to receive your acknowledgments electronically, please us at email@example.com.

 If you have questions, comments, or ideas, please call a member of our administrative team at 303.830.0202.